cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 It is possible that not all buildpacks will be shimmed during the first phase of this project.
 Depending on the effort to shim buildpacks and other factors, it may make sense to move to later phases of CNB integration before all Paketo buildpacks are shimmed.
-In such an event, a follow-on RFC will describe this work.
+In such an event, follow-on RFCs will describe additional phases of work.

 The CNBs will initially be opt-in for CF Deployment operators via an experimental ops file.
-When installed, the Paketo buildpacks will follow a different naming convention than the v2 buildpacks (e.g. `paketo_ruby` instead of `ruby_buildpack`) and will be installed with a lower detect order than the v2 buildpacks.
+When installed, the Paketo buildpacks will follow a different naming convention than the v2 buildpacks (e.g. `ruby_cnb` instead of `ruby_buildpack`) and will be installed with a lower detect order than the v2 buildpacks.
 Once the v3 buildpacks have reached a suitable level of maturity and stability, they will be added to the default set of buildpacks installed as